 • Synthetic fabric lacks merino odor resistance for multi-day use

-Best for: Active hikers, scramblers, and trail runners who need a breathable, fast-wicking beanie that stays comfortable during sustained uphill effort in cold conditions.
+Best for: Active hikers, climbers, and trail runners who want a warm, highly breathable, ultra-packable synthetic beanie that stays comfortable under a helmet during sustained cold-weather effort.

 Check Price on Amazon →